 Applicants are advised that employing someone to work with U18s and adults at risk is a very rigorous process.
-They would need an Enhanced DBS check, proof of identity, gaps in CVs explained and references with a question about suitability of working with U18s would be followed up.
-This is in order to deter abusers from applying for a post within the school.
+They would need an Enhanced DBS check, proof of identity, gaps in CVs explained and would need to provide references, and they are informed that a question about suitability to work with U18s would be followed up.
+This is to deter abusers from applying for a post within the school.

-E5 Awaiting DBS
+E5 Employees Awaiting DBS

-The school ensures anyone offered employment will have a DBS check prior to taking up the post.
+The school ensures everyone offered employment has a DBS check prior to taking up the post.
 If employment needs to commence before the DBS has been completed, a Barred List check is made prior to employment.
-A risk assessment is also carried out to ensure the applicant can be suitably supervised to ensure safety of U18s.
+A risk assessment meeting is also carried out to ensure the applicant can be suitably supervised to ensure safety of U18s.